-The Evidence Manual for the method provides instructions on how to register ESCs and defines the requirements for keeping records that verify the energy savings achieved.
+The Evidence Manual provides instructions on how to register ESCs and defines the requirements for keeping records that verify the energy savings achieved.

-The Evidence Pack34 that accompanies the Evidence Manual can be used to record and store data to meet these requirements.
+The Evidence Pack that accompanies the Evidence Manual can be used to record and store data to meet these requirements.